|Cheongpyeongsa Temple - Chuncheon (청평사 (춘천))|

 During the Korean War, Gugwangjeon and Saseongjeon of the temple were lost, but the Cheongpyeongsa Revolving Door (Treasure No.164), which symbolizes the transmigration of Souls, and Geukrakbojeon remain today.
 Near Cheongpyeongsa Temple is Cheongpyeongsa Valley, which is known for its clean water and Guseong Waterfall, known to make nine different sounds.

 Guseong Waterfall stands right next to the path and the water falls from the upright stone.
 Past the waterfall is an artificial pond 'Yeongji'.
-In the pond there are three big stones, and between those stones reeds were planted to reflect the pasture of Mt.
-Obongsan.
+In the pond there are three big stones, and between those stones reeds were planted to reflect the pasture of Obongsan Mountain.
 Past Yeongji pond is Cheongpyeongsa Temple.
 The path to Cheongpyongsa Temple is a pretty walkway surrounded by the woods and a clean valley.

 The three story stone pagoda of Cheongpyeongsa Temple has a myth attached to it.
 Once a young man who loved a princess was killed.
 He was born again as a snake and he stuck to the princess and would not get off.
 The princess went to famous temples to pray for the snake to leave her and one day she came to Cheongpyeongsa Temple.
 After holding a Buddhist ceremony here, the snake left her and she built the 3-story pagoda above Guseong Waterfall and went back to her kingdom.
 The pagoda still remains and is called Gongju Pagoda tower, 'gongju' meaning princess in Korean.
 In Cheongpyeong Temple is the oldest garden of the Goryeo Dynasty made by Lee Ja-Hyeon.
 This garden has stones piled up into a trapezoidal shape, and a stream flows between the stone isles.